mesosphere/spark-build/docs/run-job.md

 feature_maturity: stable
 enterprise: 'no'
 ---
-1. Before submitting your job, upload the artifact (e.g., jar file) to a location visible to the cluster (e.g., S3 or HDFS).
+1. Before submitting your job, upload the artifact (e.g., jar file) to a location visible to the cluster (e.g., HTTP, S3, or HDFS).
 [Learn more][13].

 1. Run the job.